FAQs: Michigan’s No Fault Auto Insurance Changes

 • Up to $100,000 for each accident if several people are hurt or killed

-• If there is a valid Michigan No-Fault policy in place, coverage applies to the injured party and passengers involved in the auto accident as long as it occurs in the United States or Canada (must be named insured or spouse/resident relative).
+• Suppose there is a valid Michigan No-Fault policy in place.
+In that case, coverage applies to the injured party and passengers involved in the auto accident as long as it occurs in the United States or Canada (must be named insured or spouse/resident relative).

 Additionally, there will be options to elect higher BI coverage of: